omgnetwork/ewallet/README.md

 ### eWallet (formerly known as Kubera)

 The eWallet, originally named [Kubera](https://en.wikipedia.org/wiki/Kubera), is the centerpiece of the OmiseGO SDK.
 Through the web APIs it offers, the eWallet can be used to create users and balances, and exchange values between them.
 The eWallet also contains entities that can be used to configure, organize and manage the eWallet (accounts, minted tokens, etc.).
 The web APIs offered by the eWallet follow an HTTP-RPC approach.
 They do not follow the REST recommendations to stay as protocol-agnostic as possible.

+The eWallet contains the Local Ledger which is an internal ledger used by the eWallet application to record transactions.
+No integration is needed from the provider for this tool, but it can be useful to know that the transactions are stored in a different database.

 **Note that the exchange of value (the transactions) is delegated to the local ledger.**